joyrider3774/waternet/README.md

 | B / 2         | Back in menu, level selector and game                                    |

 ## Game Modes
+The aim of the game, in any game mode is always to connect all pipes so that water can flow through them from the water point source.
+How you can accomplish this depends on the  game mode.
+The game as a help section in the main menu where you can always check up on the rules of each game mode.

 ### Rotate Mode
  You need to connect all the pipes so water flows through them by pressing the A or 1 button (depending on the system) on a pipe to rotate the single pipe.